Important facts and information to know when visiting Oman

 |Safety||Exercise normal precautions|

-- Since 17 March 2018 you now need to apply for an eVisa in advance
+- Since 17 March 2018, you should now apply for an eVisa in advance

 - GCC residents can apply at the lower rate of 5OR (note the main household sponsor must be present to avail this discount)

-- If you are crossing the border by land from the UAE note there is also an exit fee from the UAE (35AED as at November 2017)
+- If you are crossing the border by land from the UAE note, there is also an exit fee from the UAE (35AED) – this applies to air travel too but is included in your flight ticket, so you don’t notice it!

-- Beyond the bigger towns, supplies of Western brand baby products are more difficult to get.
-Stock up on anything you need whilst in Muscat, Sohar or Nizwa where there are big supermarkets like Carrefour.
-Khasab on the Musandam Peninsular has a large Lulus
+- Beyond the bigger towns, supplies of Western-brand baby products are more difficult to get.
+Stock up on anything you need whilst in Muscat, Sohar or Nizwa, where there are big supermarkets like Carrefour.
+Khasab on the Musandam Peninsular has a large Lulus for supplies.

 See our regional guide to culture and religion for more – coming soon

 Oman is best visited during the cooler winter months of the year where daytime temperatures are pleasant – October through to May.
-It can rain in the winter, be warned of the risk of flash flooding.
+It can rain in the winter and spring, be warned of the risk of flash flooding risks, particular under mountains.

-During the summer months of July through to September, the southern city of Salalah benefits from the Khareef – monsoonal weather that makes temperatures much cooler than elsewhere on the Arabian Peninsular.
+During the summer months of July through to September, the southern city of Salalah benefits from the Khareef – monsoonal weather that makes temperatures much cooler than elsewhere on the Arabian Peninsula.
+The hottest month of the year is June, though not as hot as other parts of the Middle East.

 Oman is a geographically fascinating country which brings with it many interesting features that families will love.

-- Muscat – The historic city capital which in stark contrast to the rest of the Middle East has no skyscrapers, so much of the cities original charm and architecture remains
+- Muscat – The historic city capital, which in stark contrast to the rest of the Middle East, has no skyscrapers, so much of the city’s original charm and architecture remains

-- Jebel Jais – scale the country’s tallest peak
+- Jebel Shams – scale the country’s tallest peak in the Northeast, close to the UAE border

-- The Wadis – mountainous ravines are a huge feature of Oman’s eastern regions
+- The Beautiful Wadis of Oman – mountainous ravines are a huge feature of Oman’s eastern regions (see Oman’s best Wadi locations!)

-- Sinkhole – there are a few sinkholes that visitors can swim in but the most famous is the Bimmah Sinkhole
+- Sinkholes – there are a few sinkholes that visitors can swim in, but the most famous is the Bimmah Sinkhole

 - Musandam Peninsula – the mountainous Northern enclave separated from the mainland of Oman by the UAE.

-- Al Hoota Caves – in the mountains beyond Nizwa you’ll find these amazing natural limestone formations
+- Al Hoota Cave – in the mountains beyond Nizwa, you’ll find these amazing naturally-formed limestone caverns and underground lakes

-- Whahiba Sands – beautiful desert sands to the west of Muscat
+- Wahiba Sands – beautiful desert sands to the west of Muscat

 Oman with Kids – Our Travel Stories